Let's get yoked. Here are 13 variations of shrugs, some you've probably never tried before.

-- Shrug your shoulders up and slightly back by pulling your body deeper under the bar.
+- Do shrugs with your shoulders moving up and slightly back by pulling your body deeper under the bar.
 Hold your shoulders in this elevated position as you stand tall.

 - Lower the bar back to the rack/pins by slowly allowing your shoulders to depress.
 Reset and repeat.

-This is a convenient variation for home workouts or travel.
+These shrugs are convenient for home workouts or travel.
 All you need is a thick resistance band.